 An H-field probe is a ring.
 Where the ring closes on the wand, there is a solder joint to connect the shield of the coax from end of the ring to its beginning.
 Furthermore, at this point, the centre wire of the coax is soldered to the shield.
 In the schematic figure below, these solder joints are indicated by a red dot (in reality, the solder of the shield goes all around).
 And finally, at the opposite site of the ring, the shield is interrupted by a narrow groove (the centre wire is continuous).

 The only thing left to do is to solder an SMA connector to the other end of the wand.
-A ferrite bead is recommended, to reduce noise on the “ground” line, but the probe also works without it.
+A ferrite bead near the SMA connector is recommended, to reduce noise on the “ground” line, but the probe also works without it.

-In literature, you may find the remark that commercial probes merit their price because of the intricate design needed to make them suitable for a wide frequency range.
-This refers to the design of most commercial probes: they are actually made as a four-layer PCB, where the outer layers form the shield and one of the inner layers has the center conductor.
+Manufacturers and professional users sometimes claim that commercial probes merit their price because of the intricate design needed to make them suitable for a wide frequency range.
+This refers to the design of most commercial probes: they are actually made as a four-layer PCB, where the outer layers form the shield and one of the inner layers has the centre conductor.
 Along the edges are plenty of vias to connect the top and bottom layers and create, sort-of, a full shield.
 The difficulty, now, is to control the impedance over the entire stripline.